kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 #SBATCH --mail-user <your email address>
 ```

-To submit a job run `sbatch your_batch_script.sh`
+To submit a job run `sbatch your_job_script.sh`

 Once you submit a job, you can check its status with `squeue | grep "mcc_user_name"`.
 If all processors are in use, your job will wait until resources are available; `TIME 0:00` means your job has not started.

 ![squeue example](assets/command_line/squeue.png)

 Each job gets a job number and a corresponding `slurm-job_number.out` file.
-This file has the information that is normally printed to the screen as the program is running.
+This file has the information that is normally printed to the screen as the program is running (stdout).

 To cancel a submitted job use `scancel job_number` (get the job number from `squeue | grep mcc_user_name`)

-See [here](https://ukyrcd.atlassian.net/wiki/spaces/UKYHPCDocs/pages/72418017/Submitting+jobs+on+MCC+for+first-time+users) for additional information.
+See [here](https://ukyrcd.atlassian.net/wiki/spaces/UKYHPCDocs/pages/72418017/Submitting+jobs+on+MCC+for+first-time+users) for additional information. <br>
+If the link fails, go to the left sidebar --> UKY RCD Documentation --> Morgan Compute Cluster (MCC) --> Submitting jobs on MCC (for first-time users)

 NB: All data analysis should be submitted as a job. **Do not run jobs on the login node.**

 ___

-## Run a job
+## Submit your first cluster job!
-Now let's create a job file and submit an actual command that we can watch.
+Now let's create a job file and submit a command that we can watch as it progresses.
 Create a new file named counting.sh, and paste the following into it:

 ```
 #!/bin/bash
 #SBATCH --partition=normal
-#SBATCH --time 20:00:00
+#SBATCH --time 01:00:00
 #SBATCH --nodes=1
 #SBATCH --ntasks=1
 #SBATCH --account=coa_jdu282_brazil_bootcamp2023